appcypher/viper/README.md

 ## Introduction
 Viper is a restricted subset of Python 3.x (with extra features) amenable to static analysis.
 The repository both defines the spec of the language and contains a canonical implementation of the compiler, which compiles a legal Viper code to WebAssembly.

+**Viper does not maintain semantic compatibility with Python**.
+Several dynamic elements known of Python are not available in Viper.
+For example, Viper doesn't have runtime module modification.

 There are other similarly oriented projects, but they are all objectively different from Viper.

 MicroPython is a well-optimized Python interpreter (with some JIT support) while Nuitka compiles Python to C. These two projects still allow dynamic aspects of Python, which means their performances may suffer from dynamically-written code.